linuxserver/docker-rutorrent/README.md

 Umask can be set in the /config/rtorrent/rtorrent.rc file by changing value in `system.umask.set`

-If you are seeing this error `Caught internal_error: 'DhtRouter::get_tracker did not actually insert tracker.'.` , a possible fix is to disable dht in `/config/rtorrent/rtorrent.rc` by changing the following
+If you are seeing this error `Caught internal_error: 'DhtRouter::get_tracker did not actually insert tracker.'.` , a possible fix is to disable dht in `/config/rtorrent/rtorrent.rc` by changing the following values.

 ```shell
 dht = disable
 peer_exchange = no